 Unlike the meal replacement, a post-workout protein shake should have very little to no fiber and hydrolyzed protein is best.
 Hydrolyzed protein will have the ability to get to muscles for repair and replenish after a workout much faster than a typical meal replacement shake will.

-This is something I didn’t realize until I learned about (affiliate link) 1st Phorm protein shakes.
-Their Phormula-1 post-workout shakes are the best I have found for that specific reason.
+This is something I didn’t realize until I learned about protein powder shakes.
+These workout shakes are the best I have found for that specific reason.

 How much weight did I lose from drinking shakes?

 I lost over 35 lbs, but most importantly, I transformed my body.
 Before I gained weight after age 40, most of the time I was around 140 lbs wearing a size 8-12.
 After about 10 mos, I was 140 lbs wearing a size 2-4.